-Author Karen Teague Technical Note date 28 May 2021 Project reference Fingerboards Mineral Sands Project Subject: Evaluation of potential exposures to sensitive receptors associated particulates and fallout.
+Author Karen Teague Technical Note Date 6 May 2021 Project reference Fingerboards Mineral Sands Pr oject C k.!t Evolution of notontial owners

+Subject Evaluation of potential exposures to sensitive receptors associated with dust particulates and fallout

 1. Introduction

 This technical note presents an evaluation of potential exposures to sensitive receptors associated with dust particulates and dust fallout, and was prepared to address a number of related concerns raised in public submissions to the Inquiry and Advisory Committee for the Fingerboards Mineral Sands Project ("the project").
 The substances of concern are metals (selected for modelling by Katestone) that have been predicted to be present in airborne dust and assumed to be subsequently deposited on soil, crops or feed.